Beauty

 -

-Each sun protection factor corresponds to a percentage of UVB blocked.
+Each SPF (Sun Protection Factor) corresponds to a percentage of UVB blocked.
 For example, SPF 20 blocks around 92% of UVB rays, while SPF 30 blocks around 95%.
-Finally, an SPF 50 will block 98% of UVB rays.
-Even if the difference in the percentage of UV rays blocked is not enormous, the protection will still be more effective and a high level of protection will be more appropriate, especially if you have fair skin.
-Do you have dark skin?
-Depending on where you're going, you could opt for a medium to high protection factor.
-But in all cases, suncare products can only deliver effective protection if you follow certain golden rules when applying them.
+Finally, SPF 50 will block 98% of UVB rays.
+Even if the difference in the percentage of UV rays blocked is not enormous, increased protection will still be more effective, and a high level of protection is always more appropriate – especially if you have fair skin.
+If you have dark skin, depending on where you're going you could opt for a medium to high protection factor.
+In all cases, however, sun care products can only deliver effective protection if you follow certain golden rules when applying them.

 How to use sun protection correctly?

-The various tests used to assign your suncare product a protection score are carried out under certain conditions.
+The various tests used to assign protection scores to sun care products are carried out under certain conditions.
 Unfortunately, these conditions are far removed from everyday use.
-For example, when measuring SPF on the face, about half a teaspoon of sun protection is applied.
+For example, when measuring SPF on the face, about half a teaspoon of sun protection is applied – a far greater amount than what we tend to put on as part of our routine.

-Non-comedogenic, 100% mineral and with no added fragrance, Dermalogica Porescreen Mineral Sunscreen SPF40 is the perfect sun protection for blemish-prone skin.
-Its formula combines zinc oxide, niacinamide, vitamin E, squalane and green microalgae to protect skin from the harmful effects of the sun, reduce sebum production, improve the appearance of pores and even out skin tone.
-What's more, with its encapsulated pigments, it leaves a beautiful, radiant and discreet glow behind...
+Non-comedogenic and free from added fragrance, Dermalogica's Porescreen SPF 40 Mineral Sunscreen is the perfect 100% mineral sun protection for blemish-prone skin.
+Its formula combines Zinc Oxide, Niacinamide, Vitamin E, Squalane and Green Microalgae to protect skin from the sun’s harmful effects, reduce sebum production, improve the appearance of pores and even out skin tone.
+What's more, with its encapsulated pigments, it leaves behind a beautiful, discreet glow...

 -

-Apply your sun protection generously.
-For the face, adopt the mille-feuille technique by layering layers of sun protection.
-Apply a first layer, allow it to penetrate, then repeat.
+Apply sun protection generously.
+For your face, adopt the ‘mille-feuille’ technique (skincare inspired by the famous French dessert composed of multiple cream and pastry layers!) by overlaying your sun protection.
+Apply a first layer of sunscreen, wait for it to be fully absorbed, then repeat.

 -

 Choose the right product.
-For the face, cream or light emulsion textures are the easiest to apply, whatever your skin type.
-For the body, treat yourself to sensorial textures: sun oil, sun mist or sun lotion, the choice is yours...
+Sunscreens with a creamy or lightweight, milky texture are the easiest to apply to your face, whatever your skin type.
+For your body, treat yourself to sensorial sun care.
+Sun oils, sun mists or sun lotions?
+The choice is yours… Simply pick your preferred texture!

 -

-Re-apply the product every 2 hours.
-This may seem restrictive, but it's the only guarantee that you'll have the SPF applied to the product.
-Especially as in summer, between swimming, rubbing your towel and sweating, your sun protection is put to the test...
+Re-apply sunscreen every 2 hours.
+This may seem excessive, but it's the only way to guarantee you’re really benefitting from the full effect of your SPF product – especially in summer, when swimming, towel use and sweating puts your sun protection to the test...

 -

-Renew your suncare products every year.
-Sun filtres are fragile ingredients; variations in temperature and frequent contact with the air when opening and closing the product can upset the formula.
-To avoid any doubts, it's best to start with new suncare products every summer.
-And if you've been generous with your applications, your bottles should already be almost empty...
+Renew your sun care products every year.
+Sun filters are fragile ingredients; variations in temperature and frequent contact with the air when opening and closing the product can upset the formula.
+To avoid any doubts, it's best to start each summer with new sun care products.
+In theory, if you've applied your sunscreen generously enough, your sunblock bottle is likely almost empty anyway...

 -

-Even with protection, don't expose yourself to the sun between 12pm and 4pm.
-During this time, ultraviolet rays bombard the epidermis and skin ageing is the result (whatever your phototype)...
+Even with sun protection applied, avoid sun exposure between 12pm and 4pm.
+During this time, ultraviolet rays bombard the epidermis, provoking skin ageing (whatever your phototype)...

 -